 The refugee crisis goes on and on.
 On Nov.
 27, 2019, at least 150 refugees boarded a boat on the Gambian shore.
 These people embarked on their journey with the hopes of reaching the Canary Islands, often seen as a gateway to mainland Europe.
 But just over a week later, on Dec.
-5, the boat sank off the coast of Mauritania.
+5, the boat sank off the coast of Mauritania where boat mechanics are in high demand.
 Eighty-three people swam to shore while at least 58 people drowned.
 The number of people missing is unknown to the authorities.

 Many citizens have fled Gambia over the past couple of years.
 Between 2014 and 2018, more than 35,000 Gambians have arrived in Europe seeking asylum.
 The small West African country faced 22 years of oppressive rule by former President Yahya Jammeh.
 Despite losing his bid for re-election and fleeing into exile in 2017, he has left the country and its economy in a suffering state.
 Gambians are still feeling the lingering consequences, yet European countries have been eager to return asylum seekers.